StateVoicesNational/Spoke/README.md

 ```
   - Then use the generated key to visit an invite link, e.g.: `http://localhost:3000/invite/<your-hash>`.
 This should redirect you to the login screen.
 Use the "Sign Up" option to create your account.
 8. You should then be prompted to create an organization.
 Create it.
-9. Bring down your application with `docker-compose down`, or `docker-compose down -v` to bring it down and _completely destroy_ your database along with it.
+9. Bring down your application with `docker-compose down`, or `docker-compose down -v` to bring it down and _completely destroy_ your Postgres database & Redis datastore along with it.

 ## Running Tests